 Situated 5kms South East of Kathmandu valley, Patan is enclosed by 4 stupas erected by Emperor Ashoka in 3rd century BC.
 Patan is also known as Lalitpur and was listed as a UNESCO World Heritage site in 1979.
 Patan is the ancient Buddhist City in the world.

 Patan is well known for its artistic culture, and there are 4 stupas at every corner of the city.
 Patan Durbar Square has three main courtyards, Mul Chowk, Sundari Chowk, and Keshav Narayan Chowk.
 You can explore a masterpiece of stone design, the Royal bath called Tushahity in the focus of Sundari Chowk.
 The major highlights inside the Patan Durbar Square are- the Patan Museum that includes bronze sculptures and religious entities.
 This museum is regarded as one of the best museums in Asia.
 Hiranya Varna Mahavihar is a three-story golden pagoda of Lokeshwar (Lord Buddha), erected in the 12th century by King Bhaskar Verma.
 Mahaboudha Temple is a Shikhar Style temple is devoted to the Lord Buddha.
 This temple has five golden pinnacles.
-The Golden Temple is the ancient and culturally-richest temple of Buddha.
+The Golden Temple is the ancient and culturally richest temple of Buddha.
 This temple was erected in the 12th century known for its gorgeous gold works.
-Krishna Temple is built in the 17th century and is the main temples of this Square that has 21 shrines and entirely made of stone.
+Krishna Temple is built in the 17th century and is the main temple of this Square that has 21 shrines and is entirely made of stone.

 Facts about Patan Durbar Square

 - Patan is also known as Yala because of King Yalamber.
-As per the history, Patan was found in the 3rd century by the Kirats and remodeled by Lichhavis followed by Mallas.
+As per history, Patan was found in the 3rd century by the Kirats and remodeled by Lichhavis followed by Mallas.